 Little Peanuts Focus Group

 😅🤣😂 I mean HELLO!
-I have some very opinionated Peanuts here so WHO BETTER to ask!?!?!
+I have some very opinionated Peanuts here so WHO BETTER to be part of my focus group!?!?!
 Right?!?!
 Right!!
 All I ask is don’t be mean.
 I get my feelings hurt easily.

 Most of you know I make crafts during the year to sell at the Christmas Craft Fair here in Sandpoint, Idaho.
 I try and make things that I hope will sell, but every year it’s different.
 What sold the 1st year (t-shirts) sold out.
 The next year I made extra and sold none.